-- 4. Locate and remove the screws that secure the left and right side panels to the oven.
-Remove panels and insulation and set them aside as shown in the picture above. - 5.
-Remove the terminal block mounting plate and lower insulation strip on right side of unit for access to holes. - 6.
+- 4. Locate and remove the two now-accessible screws that secure the lower front corner of the side panel. - 5.
+Locate and remove the rear panel to gain access to the side panel screws. - 6.
+Locate and remove the three screws that secure the right side panel to the oven (items "B" in the drawing below).
+Remove the right side panel and insulation and set them aside. - 7.
 If the oven that will be the bottom unit was NOT ordered as part of a double-deck or triple-deck oven, holes will need to be drilled in the existing top, or an optional mounting top can be ordered.
 The panel sides and insulation will also need to be removed from lower oven to allow access for bolting the units together.